 There’s plenty of other amazing Vietnamese street food and restaurants to enjoy but the best tip- follow your stomach!

 I saved the least fun for last and that’s visas!

-If you can’t get a specialized visa and would rather teach English while living in Vietnam, you’ll need to wait for borders to open.
-If you meet the requirements to teach English in Vietnam, you’d be able to get a 1-year business visa from your employer.
+If you meet the requirements to teach English in Vietnam, you’d be able to get a 1-year business visa from your employer, avoiding the visa complications.